jungyoonmoon/generative-design-for-AM/Phase1. Design generation/Stage2. Defective design filetering/README.md

    - Open and execute `CCL_tool.py` in your **IDE**.

 3. **Review the Results**
-   - Fractured (defective) parts will be stored in:
+   - Fractured (defective) parts will be saved in:
      ```
      ./fractured/
      ```
-   - Normal (valid) parts will be stored in:
+   - Normal (valid) parts will be saved in:
      ```
      ./normal/
      ```